mozilla/fxa-deployment/README.txt

 Right now all the build steps are scripted as shell scripts; they should be ported over to puppet or chef or whatever is going to be used longer-term.

+We have several different stacks that can be deployed:

+  * DevStack:  supporting infrastructure for dev deployments; dev deployments of the projects themselves are handled separately.

+  * LoadTestStack:  a more serious stack, including customized deployments of each project, intended for running loadtests.